 A rain sensor or rain switch is a device activated by rainfall.
 A rain sensor is a water conservation device connected to an automatic irrigation system that causes the system to shut down in the event of rainfall.
 Rain sensors can be purchased at most hardware stores across the City.

-The City of Kelowna Water Utility requires its customers complete a Landscape Water Conservation Report before installing a new irrigation system.
+The City of Kelowna Water Utility requires its customers complete a Landscape Water Conservation Report before installing a new irrigation system or renovating an old one.
 This applies to both residential and commercial properties.

 These requirements are specified within the Water Regulation Bylaw for the City Water Utility area (specifically section 4.4 and schedule C).

 The Water Regulation Bylaw was adopted to conserve water and support the City's commitment to sustainability.